-Aaron I. Messing focuses his practice in the areas of corporate, technology, ecommerce, internet and privacy law, representing entrepreneurs and closely held businesses in a variety of industries.
-He counsels the firm’s clients in all stages of their business and corporate related matters.
+Aaron I. Messing focuses his practice in the areas of corporate, technology, ecommerce, internet and privacy law, and regulatory compliance, representing entrepreneurs and closely held businesses in a variety of industries.
+He counsels the firm’s clients in all stages of their business and corporate related matters, with an emphasis on drafting and negotiating business and technology transactions as well as intellectual property protection and licensing.
 In addition, Aaron advises our clients regarding compliance with data privacy regulations and laws, as well as issues related to emerging technology, internet and online media, communications, workplace privacy, intellectual property, FTC and other regulatory compliance, and social media and behavioral advertising.
 Aaron also serves as the Chief Privacy Officer of Advanced Health Media LLC.

 Prior to his arrival at OlenderFeldman, Aaron was the Dean’s Fellow at Fordham University’s Federal Litigation Clinic, where he assisted professors and students with all aspects of pro bono federal civil and criminal litigations.